Skip to content

 • Global Plan Policies to enforce organization-wide policies.

-• An Admin stack at the top level of the Space(s) to be created
+• A Management stack with Space admin role at the top level of the Space(s) to be created

-• It potentially could create a code path in git for the group to use, that the Admin stack is pointed at.
+• It potentially could create a code path in git for the group to use, that the management stack is pointed at.

 Imagine you currently have a structure like this: